JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 The SuiteSparse:GraphBLAS binary is installed automatically as `SSGraphBLAS_jll`.

 Then in the REPL or script `using SuiteSparseGraphBLAS` will import the package.

 # Introduction

 GraphBLAS harnesses the well-understood duality between graphs and matrices.
-Specifically a graph can be represented by its [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix), [incidence matrix](https://en.wikipedia.org/wiki/Incidence_matrix), or one of the many variations on those formats.
+Specifically a graph can be represented by the [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) and/or [incidence matrix](https://en.wikipedia.org/wiki/Incidence_matrix), or one of the many variations on those formats.
-With this matrix representation in hand we have a method to operate on the graph using linear algebra operations on the matrix.
+With this matrix representation in hand we have a method to operate on the graph with linear algebra.

 Below is an example of the adjacency matrix of a directed graph, and finding the neighbors of a single vertex using basic matrix-vector multiplication on the arithemtic semiring.

 ![BFS and Adjacency Matrix](./assets/AdjacencyBFS.png)

-# GraphBLAS Concepts

-The three primary components of GraphBLAS are: matrices, operators, and operations.
-Operators include monoids, binary operators, and semirings.
-Operations include the typical linear algebraic operations like matrix multiplication as well as indexing operations.

 ## GBArrays

-SuiteSparseGraphBLAS.jl provides `GBVector` and `GBMatrix` array types which are subtypes of `SparseArrays.AbstractSparseVector` and `SparseArrays.AbstractSparseMatrix` respectively.
+The core SuiteSparseGraphBLAS.jl array types are `GBVector` and `GBMatrix` which are subtypes `SparseArrays.AbstractSparseVector` and `SparseArrays.AbstractSparseMatrix` respectively.

+!!! note "GBArray"
+    These docs will often refer to the `GBArray` type, which is the union of `GBVector`, `GBMatrix` and their lazy Transpose objects.

 ```@setup intro
 using SuiteSparseGraphBLAS